michelleerica/esp_slippers/readme.md

 (You will also need to run the broker - see below)

 - Producer: `python ./backend/producer.py`
-- Consumer + websockets: `mode ./backend/consumer.py`
+- Consumer + websockets: `node ./backend/consumer.js`

 #### front end
 Navigate to `frontend/index.html` in the browser